 Add To Favorites

 Did you know that the largest waterfall in the world is underwater?
-Learn more about the Earth’s waterfalls and create a model of falling water plunging into a pool.
+Students learn more about the Earth’s waterfalls and create a model of falling water plunging into a pool.

-Find information about waterfalls located around the world.
-Identify the world’s highest waterfall, the largest waterfall, and unusual waterfalls.
+When investigating the world's landforms, encourage students to find information about waterfalls located around the globe.
+Students identify the world’s highest waterfall, the largest waterfall, and unusual waterfalls.
 Look closely at pictures of waterfalls.
-Study diagrams of waterfall formations, so that you understand the geographical terms and the way waterfalls develop.
+Study diagrams of waterfall formations, so as to develop an understanding of the geographical terms and the way waterfalls develop.

-Choose a waterfall to create in 3-D. Here’s one way to construct your replica.
-Cover your art area with newspaper.
-Crush small recycled boxes to make rocks to support your waterfall.
+Students, working individually or in collaborative groups, choose a waterfall to create in 3-D. After covering work areas with recycled newspaper, crush small recycled boxes to make rocks to support your waterfall.
 Pile up and glue boxes together using Crayola® School Glue.
 Air-dry, using a heavy object to hold rocks in place if needed.

-Mix white and black Crayola Tempera to color your rocks.
+Mix white and black Crayola Tempera to color rocks.
 Paint rocks with Crayola Paint Brushes.
 Air-dry.

-To make cascading water, use green, blue, white, and purple Crayola Gel Markers.
+To make cascading water, suggest students use green, blue, white, and purple Crayola Gel Markers.
 Color stripes of varying widths on white or light blue construction paper.
-Experiment with layering and overlapping colors.
+Encourage experimenting with layering and overlapping colors.
 Tear into thin strips.
 Arrange and glue some strips so they fall like shimmering water over the rocks.
 Air-dry.

-To make the foam at the base of your waterfall, tear white Hallmark tissue paper into thin strips.
-Gently crumple them.
+To make the foam at the base of your waterfall, children can tear white Hallmark tissue paper into thin strips.
+Gently crumple.
 Glue along the base until the entire waterfall base is foamy.
 Air-dry.

-On oaktag, use Crayola Washable Markers to create additional features such as trees and bushes for your waterfall.
+On oaktag, students use Crayola Washable Markers to create additional features such as trees and bushes for their waterfalls.
 Cut features out with Crayola Scissors and glue in place.

-Label your waterfall with its name, the river it is on, and the country/countries and continent in which it is located.
+Label waterfall projects with names, the river it is on, and the country/countries and continent in which it is located.

 People around the world give thanks for their food.
 Celebrate a harvest of pineapples, pumpkins, or pomegranates-and sho